 "Where did you get to know me?" -John 1:48

-Jesus drew people to him with a miraculous catch of fish, a healing, or turning water to wine.
+Jesus drew some people to him with a miraculous catch of fish, others through a healing, and still others when turning water to wine.
 He drew Nathanael through humor.
 "Here's an Israelite in whom there is no Jacob."
 (Guile=Jacob=Israel).
 But the joke also invokes a deep intimacy, a being "known" that is also irresistible.
 To this Jesus adds, "I saw you under the fig tree" that is, my Jewish friends tell me, "studying Torah."
 Already, WE know a lot about Nathanael.
 Like Jesus, he has a sense of humor, and he loves God.

 To me, nothing is more seductive than being known, and nothing more off-putting than being misunderstood.
 I love this text because if Jesus knows Nathanael so well, perhaps he knows me.
-But to know Jesus in return, I've got to fend off my propensity to think I know him (meditation one) and turn toward that intimate unknowing of pure love (meditation two).
-And to love God and my neighbor, I'd better jolly well get to the task of knowing myself, because the false self eclipses anything true I might know about God and my neighbor (meditation three).
-Ever on the ascending path of knowing and loving, -Suzanne
+But to know Jesus in return, I've got to fend off my propensity to think I know him already (Meditation One) and turn toward that intimate unknowing of pure love (Meditation Two).
+And to love God and my neighbor, I'd better jolly well get to the task of knowing myself, because the false self eclipses anything true I might know about God and my neighbor (Meditation Three).
+Ever on the descending and ascending path of knowing and loving, -Suzanne

 -Pema Chödrön Three Methods for Working with Uncertainty, Shambhala Sun, March 1997